 Although registered, Distinguish is unavailable for purchase or use.

 Some registered products offer only suppression of this disease and thus are not recommended for use.
-These products include Ph-D.
+These products include Intuity and Ph-D.

 Forecasting Several forecasting programs are available for scheduling fungicide applications.
 The standard Oregon phenology-based program begins applications at 6 to 8 inches shoot growth and continues at regular intervals based on grapevine development.
 The Gubler-Thomas (UC-Davis) program uses leaf wetness and temperature early in the year to predict ascospore infection periods and only temperature during the summer to predict conidial infection periods.
 The New York (Gadoury) program is based on rainfall and temperature.
 The Kast (Oi Diag) program incorporates relative humidity along with temperature and rainfall.
 All programs have been effective at timing fungicides and controlling powdery mildew in western Oregon.
 Additional models have been developed in Canada (Carisse) and Italy (Caffi).
 The use of rose bushes at the end of rows is based only on anecdotal accounts and has no basis in the scientific literature.